greenrobotllc/adserver/README.md

 Even then after awhile, with those settings, I was still getting that error.
 I then ran the command: `export USE_ZEND_ALLOC=0` (http://stackoverflow.com/a/10092026/211457)

 Even then after awhile, I was still getting the eror.
-I hired getmyadmin.com to look into this and they added `output_buffering = 8192` to `php.ini` and that fixed the problem for me.
+I hired getmyadmin.com to look into this and they added `output_buffering = 8192` to `php.ini` and that fixed the problem for me for awhile.

+I then noticed the problem again.
+I updated to the latest version of PHP and Centos and Laravel.
+The problem was still there sporadically.
+I opened my first PHP bug about this issue: https://bugs.php.net/bug.php?id=73598.
+This was thanks to this very helpful Stackoverflow answer: http://stackoverflow.com/questions/2247977/what-does-zend-mm-heap-corrupted-mean/36350601#36350601

 ## Developer Notes
 Note for developers: I have set debug to false in config/app.php so this is ready to go for production installs.
 If you wish to debug, set this value to true.
 Setting it to true may cause your database password to be exposed if a connection error occurs.